mrqaidi/tiktok_api/README.md

 ### Currently available

-The following is currently available for researching and development:
+The following is currently available for researchers and developers:

 - Device registration for registering `device_id`, `install_id` also known as `iid` and `openudid`.
 - `X-Gorgon` and `X-Khronos`.